aifoundry-org/tdd-prompt/README.md

 # An Experiment in Test-Driven Development for LLM Prompts

+You can collaborate with us on the developing the code that forms the basis for work in this repo by accessing our [Google Colab notebook][colab-notebook].

 "Prompt engineering" can very rapidly produce very impressive results from plain english prompting.